Roasted Radish Salad with Cauliflower

 In a medium sized mixing bowl, add the watercress, dressing and salt and pepper to taste.
 Toss until well combined.

 On a serving platter or the sheet pan you were roasting in, place the watercress as the base.
-Then, add the roasted purple cauliflower and roasted radishes on top.

 Sprinkle puffed quinoa on top.